STELLA: A Multimodal LLM for Protein Functional Annotation via Unified Sequence-Structure Encoding: Hyperparameters for Training and Evaluation

+To delineate the relationship between structural familiarity and predictive accuracy, we performed a clustering-based sensitivity analysis.
+We first partitioned the training set into structural clusters using Foldseek based on global fold similarity.
+For each protein in the test suite (\texttt{Func\_ft\_test}, N=4,203), we identified its corresponding structural cluster within the training corpus.
+The \textbf{representational density}—defined as the number of structurally homologous training samples within the matched cluster—serves as a proxy for structural novelty; a smaller cluster size indicates a more novel topology relative to the training distribution.

+As summarized in Table \ref{apx:tab:struc_density}, we observed a positive correlation between representational density and predictive performance.
+Specifically, the mean ROUGE-L score increases from 0.4323 for near-unique structures (cluster size $\leq$ 1) to 0.6691 for well-represented protein families ($\ge$ 20 samples).
+Notably, STELLA retains substantial generative capacity even in the most challenging "structural dark matter" regime (0-1 similar training samples), underscoring its ability to generalize beyond simple structural memorization to intrinsic sequence-structure-function mappings.

+This performance gradient suggests that while STELLA benefits from structural motifs encountered during training, its multimodal alignment enables the inference of biological roles for proteins with unseen global folds.

-\section{Hyperparameters for training and evaluation}
+\section{Hyperparameters for Training and Evaluation}

-Stage1 aims to align a protein structure embedding space and a text embedding space.
+The stage1 training aims to align the embedding space of protein structures and texts.
 In this stage, the modality connector is trainable, while both the protein structure encoder and the LLM are frozen.
 Stage2 is dedicated to enabling STELLA to follow complicated natural language instructions and generate response dedicated to protein tasks.
 In this stage, both the modality connector and the LLM are trained with different learning rates, while the protein structure encoder is still frozen.
 Both stages use the same training datasets.
 The training prompt templates follow the examples shown in Appendix~\ref{apx:prompt_template_training}.

 The hyperparameters in two stages are summarized in Table~\ref{tab:hyperpara_train_test}.
 It should be noted that we adopt different learning rates for each different components of STELLA to finely control the training process.
 Especially, in stage2, we set the learning rate of the modality connector larger than LLM backbone, to improve LLMs' training convergence.